The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations

 \section{Discussion}

-In section \ref{sec:analysis} an injection analysis was performed that mimicked the full search for SPs in the HTRU-North data and yielded the results presented in section \ref{sec:results}.
+In Sect. \ref{sec:analysis} an injection analysis was performed that mimicked the full search for SPs in the HTRU-North data and yielded the results presented in Sect. \ref{sec:results}.
 From these efforts, the following insights are obtained.

 {\tt RFIbye} reduces the amount of RFI considerably and may do so better than other existing RFI mitigation tools.
 However, it has difficulties with the calculation of data statistics whenever there is a large amount of RFI present in the data, which reduces its ability to remove RFI.
 Improving data statistics calculation in the presence of strong RFI would allow {\tt RFIbye} to better clean this data and \heim\ to report fewer false positive candidates.